aldopando/BellabeatCaseStudy/README.md

-We sorted the data by MET-minutes to identify any outlier because our hypothesis is that if a user got zero steps during a day, it means they wasn't using their wearable, Therefore, their devices couldn't have tracked any intensity (physical activity) either.
+We sorted the data by MET-minutes to identify any outlier because our hypothesis is that if a user got zero steps during a day, it means they weren't using their wearable, Therefore, their devices couldn't have tracked any intensity (physical activity) either.

 <img width="1740" height="644" alt="image" src="https://github.com/user-attachments/assets/369b3947-d8b9-44b7-8bc9-7488a2818e36" />